monitoringguys/O365SMP/README.md

-# O365SMP
+# Office 365 Supplemental Management Pack
-O365 Supplemental Management Pack
+Available for download at MonitoringGuys.com